 These sentients are basically upright turtles (real-world sea turtles are in the family Cheloniidae), but unlike the “just glue a fish head on a human body” Antedeans, some aspects of the turtle-ness shine through in their behavior.
 They have shells and are fairly slow moving on land, but are quicker in the water, for example.
 But as we learn in the Vanguard novels, their shell also means that they can’t sit and have to instead kneel around a conference table.
 They also are capable of creating a powerful biotoxin (which, while many real-world reptiles can, turtles can not), and reproduce by laying eggs.

 The whole Xindi plotline gets a lot of criticism from some fans, but I love the idea that multiple intelligent species can evolve on the same planet from different evolutionary lineages and have distinct cultural traits.
 And the Aquatics were definitely the best of the Xindi!
 According to the novels, they were the first of the Xindi to achieve intelligence, and were more peaceful, thoughtful, and deliberate than the others, with a language that sounds an awful lot like whalesong.
 These aliens definitely deserve a spot at #1 on this list!

 Honorable mention: M.A.C.O.

 I wish Star Trek featured more sharks.
-We do learn about the existence of Altarian dogfish in the context of a “baked Altairian dogfish sandwich,” and Worf’s promotion ceremony on the Holodeck in Generations includes a plank-walking scene that also references feeding him to the sharks.
+We do learn about the existence of Altarian dogfish in the context of a “baked Altairian dogfish sandwich,” and Worf’s promotion ceremony on the Holodeck in Star Trek Generations, which includes a plank-walking scene that also references feeding him to the sharks.
 Other than that, there’s not much — despite “Tiburon” being Spanish for shark, the Tiburonians aren’t shark-like at all!
-But sharks clearly exist in the Star Trek Universe, as seen in the Military Assault Command Operations unit patch on Enterprise.
+But sharks clearly exist in the Star Trek universe, as seen in the Military Assault Command Operations unit patch on Star Trek: Enterprise.